EZCT/TFSTest/README.md

-# BestERCare_DB
+# TFSTest
-BestERCare의 DB 레포입니다.
+This is the TFSTest